The Team That Made the Cult Hit 'Fantasy A Gets a Mattress' Learns About the Virtue and Danger of Whimsy

 This Film Does Not Exist

 Zoltan Sofian slid a purple magazine across the table.
-It’s a promotion for his company Dr. Clean Productions.
+Dr. Clean Magazine.
 Hubbard is on the cover, mean-mugging me.
 A woman is embracing him.
 Wait a second.
 It was my friend’s partner, Khamiyra James.
 She’s hilarious, but I didn’t know she acted.
 Turns out she didn’t—she was a fan who turned out to be, like Hubbard, another natural actor.

 Lewis co-wrote the first draft of the script, but Zoltan Sofian’s main collaborator is director/writer/producer Safiye Şentürk.
 She met Zoltan Sofian and Lewis in Mr. Fung’s math class at the Center School, she says. Şentürk says any non-actor is a non-professional actor, it’s just that nobody has approached them.
 James produced real tears on the first night she filmed, Şentürk and Zoltan Sofian tell me separately.